-This time last year, we were getting our first taste of what mobile app developers could do in augmented reality with Apple's ARKit, and most people had never heard of Animojis.
+This time last year, we got our first taste of what mobile app developers could do in augmented reality with Apple's ARKit.
+Most people had never heard of Animojis.
 Google's AR platform was still Tango.
-Snapchat had just introduced its World Lens AR experiences.
-Most mobile AR experiences existing in the wild were marker-based offerings from the likes of Blippar and Zappar, or generic Pokémon GO knock-offs.
+Snapchat introduced its World Lens AR experiences.
+Most mobile AR experiences existing in the wild were marker-based offerings from the likes of Blippar and Zappar or generic Pokémon GO knock-offs.

 In last year's NR50, published before the introduction of ARKit, only two of the top 10 professionals worked directly with mobile AR, and Apple CEO Tim Cook was ranked number 26, based primarily on his forward-looking statements about AR.

-- Previous: Next Reality's 30 People to Watch in Augmented Reality in 2018
+- Previous: NR30's People to Watch in Augmented Reality in 2018

 This year, Cook comes in at number one, with five others categorized under mobile AR in the overall top 10 of the NR30.